awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 You can attach an EFA to any supported instance that is in the `stopped` state\.
 You cannot attach an EFA to an instance that is in the `running` state\.
 For more information about the supported instance types, see [Supported instance types](efa.md#efa-instance-types)\.

 You attach an EFA to an instance in the same way that you attach an elastic network interface to an instance\.
-For more information, see [Attaching a Network Interface to a Stopped or Running Instance](using-eni.md#attach_eni_running_stopped)\.
+For more information, see [Attaching a network interface to a stopped or running instance](using-eni.md#attach_eni_running_stopped)\.

 ## Attaching an EFA when launching an instance<a name="efa-launch"></a>